neeraj-somani/AWS_cert/june2021/adcan/cloud_Computing.md

 - https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf
 - Essential Characteristics:
   - On-demand self-service.
+    - Can provision capabilities as needed without requiring human interaction.
     - A consumer can unilaterally provision computing capabilities, such as server time and network storage, as needed automatically without requiring human interaction with each service provider.

   - Broad network access.
     - Capabilities are available over the network and accessed through standard mechanisms that promote use by heterogeneous thin or thick client platforms (e.g.,